-"Anyone can cook, but only the fearless can be great." - Chef Gusteau, Disney's Ratatouille products/dishes that will inspire their design and making process.
+"Anyone can cook, but only the fearless can be great." - Chef Gusteau, Disney's Ratatouille

+All children should feel empowered and inspired to be designers, cooks and constructors.
+The brief must be clearly explained to pupils with reference to the core designer (CUSP).
+Children will be exposed to existing products/dishes that will inspire their design and making process.
 They will understand the relevance and importance these products have in the modern-day world.
-As much as possible, links will be made to the school and local area to give context and meaning to the children's experience e.g. Felixstowe Docks for making a pulley system, cooking food from around the world to reflect the school multicultural community.
+As much as possible, links will be made to the school and local area to give context and meaning to the children's experience e.g. Felixstowe Docks for making a pulley system, cooking Indian cuisine to reflect the school multicultural community.